-$^{}P = 0.05 - 0.01; ^{}P = 0.01.$
+P = 0.05 - 0.01; P = 0.01

-February, 1995]
+February, 1996]

-G x E Interaction in Pearl Millet
+G X E Interaction in Pearl Millet

-F_1 hybrids and their generations was affected significantly as the components locations x crosses and location x crosses in generations exhibited significant variations for all the characters, underlying the need for studying the influence of genotype-environment interaction on gene effects.
+the crosses, their generations, and locations differed significantly.
+The performance of the $F_1$ hybrids and their generations was affected significantly as a components locations x crosses and locations x crosses in generations exhibited significant variation for all the characters, underlying the need for studying the influence of genotype-environment interaction on gene effects.

-The least square estimates of the four-parameter with model m, (d), (h) and e1 and the six-parameter model including these four and two genotype-environment interaction parameters (gd1) and (gh1) are presented in Table 2.
-The inadequacy of the four- and six-parameter models was noticed in the crosses 78/614 x 77/144 and 77/273 x 78/705 for ear weight and grain yield and in 78/614 x 77/144 for plant height, indicating that besides genotype-environment interactions, linkage and/or epistasis of higher order interactions might be present.
+The least square estimates of the four-parameter with model m, (d), (h) and $e_1$ and the six-parameters model including these four and two genotypes-environment interaction parameter (gd1) and (gh1) are presented in Table 2.
+The inadequacy of the four- and six-parameter models was noticed in the crosses 78/614 x 77/144 and 77/273 x 78/705 for ear weight and grain yield and in 78/614 x 77/144 for plant height, indicating that besides genotype-environment interaction, linkage and/or epistasis of higher order interactions might be present.
 Higher order interactions in the inheritance of plant height, ear length, tiller number and ear girth were also reported by [5].
-Significant deviation of the four-parameter model from goodness of fit but high level of fitness of the six-parameter model in the cross 77/170 x 78/791 for plant height, ear weight, grain yield, dry fodder yield and the cross 77/273 x 78/705 for dry fodder yield indicates that inclusion of the genotype-environment interaction parameters model explained better the genetic variability for the characters in these crosses.
-The substantial decrease in values of goodness of fit when the six-parameter model with two genotype-environment interaction parameters (gd1 and gh1) was fitted and significant values of only the (gh1) parameter indicated that genotype-environment interaction did not play a major or direct role in the inheritance of the characters in question, and therefore, epistasis could be the main cause of the failure of the additive-dominance model.
-Nonsignificant χ^2 values in both the four- and six-parameter models for tiller number showed that the nonallelic interactions may have affected the performance of tiller number in the two environments differently.
+Significant deviation of the four-parameters model from goodness of fit but high level of fitness of the six-parameters model in the cross 77/170 x 78/791 for plant height, ear weight, grain yield, fodder yield and the cross 77/273 x 78/705 for dry fodder yield indicates that inclusion of the genotype-environment interaction parameters model explained better the genetic variability for the characters in these crosses.
+The substantial decrease in values of goodness of fit when the six-parameters model with two genotype-environment interaction parameters $(gd_1 and gh_1)$ was fitted and significant values of only the $(gh_1)$ parameter indicated that genotype-environment interactions did not play a major or direct role in the inheritance of the characters in question, and therefore, epistasis could be the main cause of the failure of the additive-dominance model.
+Nonsignificant $\chi^2$ values in both the four- and six-parameter models for tiller number showed that the nonallelic interactions may have affected the performance of tiller number in the two environments differently.
 Singh [6] also reported the prevalence of epistasis for tiller number individually in the two environments, while Gupta and Phul [2] believed the deviation of additive-dominance model for this character to be material specific.

 The nonsignificant d and (gd1) effects in majority of cases, but predominantly significant values of h and (gh1) indicated that the nonadditive genetic variation was in greater preponderance in this material.
 Also, the magnitude of the latter was higher than the former.
-The preponderance of nonadditive gene effects for yield and other quantitative characters in pearl millet supports the previous findings [7, 8].
+The preponderance of non-additive gene effects for yield and other quantitative characters in pearl millet supports the previous findings [7, 8].
 Almost similar estimates of h and (gh1) in a number of cases was an indication that the environment did not cause any bias in the estimates of h.

 Preponderance of epistasis in majority of cases in this material itself was observed by Singh [6].
-The role of epistasis in the inheritance of epistasis and linkage is due to genetic reasons, which may be material specific, the environment causing bias in the gene effects
+The role of epistasis in the inheritance of quantitative characters in pearl millet